Chickenhawk (politics): Commentary

 James Fallows identifies the rise of chickenhawks with the distancing of the American public from the military.
 He says that while most Americans had experience with the military by the end of World War II, having either served or known people who had, "now the American military is exotic territory to most of the American public."
 He cites examples of popular media such as Apocalypse Now and The Hurt Locker as many Americans' exposure to the military.

 Critics of the term chickenhawk argue that the term is used as a form of whataboutism in place of arguments against military action.
 Matthew Yglesias describes it as "a species of hypocrisy charge, a tempting rhetorical ploy that in practice proves almost nothing."
+Commentator and author Jonah Goldberg considers "chickenhawk" a fallacy and asserts that "arguments must stand on their own merits, regardless of who delivers them" while conservative zionist commentator Ben Shapiro has criticized the pejorative claiming "for liberals to mock supporters of the war who haven't served in the military "undermines fundamental values of representative democracy."